-Elekta’s Code of Conduct is one of the Company’s most important policy documents for responsible enterprise and serves as a conduit for the Company’s culture.
-It clarifies the fundamental principles by which Elekta expects each employee and partner – such as suppliers and distributors – to abide.
-The Code includes comprehensive information concerning Elekta’s view of its responsibility in terms of social, environmental and financial matters.
-The areas of responsibility described include, for example, employee rights, product safety, corruption, conflicts of interest and competition.
+Elekta’s Code of Conduct is one of the Company’s most important governing documents for responsible business and supports the Company’s culture.
+The Code clarifies the basic principles that every Elekta employee and partner is expected to follow.
+Some of the areas covered are employee rights, product safety, corruption, conflicts of interest and competition.

-Elekta’s Code of Conduct adheres to principles established by international bodies, such as the UN Declaration on Human Rights, the UN Global Compact, the OECD Guidelines for Multinational Enterprises and the ILO Declaration on Fundamental Principles and Rights at Work.
-The Code of Conduct is kept alive in many ways, including having all senior executives sign the Code on an annual basis.
-The Code plays a key role during the integration of new acquisitions.
+The Code of Conduct adheres to international principles such as the Universal Declaration on Human Rights, the UN Global Compact, the OECD Guidelines for Multinational Enterprises and the ILO Tripartite Declaration of Principles Concerning Multinational Enterprises and Social Policy.

-The anti-corruption policy has been translated into several languages and all employees are to study it using an e-learning program.
-The policy applies to all companies and employees of the Elekta Group.
-It is also to be communicated and applied in all contractual relations with Elekta’s business partners.
+The Anti-Corruption Policy has been translated into several languages and all employees are to take part in an e-learning course to become familiar with the policy.
+The policy applies to all companies and employees in the Elekta Group.
+It is also to be communicated and applied in all contractual relations with business partners.